Detailed case studies of six organisations undertaking cultural change, with a checklist of issues to consider for effective culture transformation

 Organizational Culture Inventory

 The Organizational Culture Inventory (OCI) consists of 10 themes and 120 questions, described as ’styles‘ that are used to describe two key concepts: a concern for people, and an emphasis on tasks.
 These are categorised into three culture clusters: constructive, passive/defensive and aggressive/defensive.
-Each cluster than has sub-themes or norms.
+Each cluster has sub-themes or norms.
 The OCI was originally designed with behavioural norms in mind, and not with other measures such as organisational effectiveness.
 As such it’s considered by academics to be a more sophisticated, purer measure of organisational culture.

 What is culture change?

 Culture change has been described as ‘movement from the current known state to a potentially unknown state’.